comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 The current-data-service offers an interface by which the current value for the totally sold amount of ice cream or the remaining stock amount can be retretrieved for one location.
 This interface is used by an aggregator-service, which is able to generate and deliver an aggregated report on demand.
 For all locations provided by the location-service the current data is retrieved from the current-data-service, which is then aggregated by summing up the single values from the locations grouped by the locations country.
 The delivered report consists of the summed up values per country and data type (totally sold ice cream and remaining stock value).

-Because the connection between aggregator-service and current-data-service is quite slow, the calculation of the report takes a lot of time (we simply simulated this slow connection by some milliseconds sleep time for each incoming request).
+Because the connection between aggregator-service and current-data-service is quite slow, the calculation of the report takes a lot of time (we simply simulated this slow connection with a wifi connection, wich is slow compared to an internal service call on the same machine).
 Therefore an aggregated report cache has been implemented as fallback.
 Switching to this fallback has been implemented using Hystrix.
 At fix intervals the cache is provided with the most actual report by an own historizing job.

 The reporting service is the only service containing a user interface.
 It generates some kind of simple html-based dashboard, which can be used by the business section of our company to get an overview of all the different locations.
 The data presented to the user is retrieved from the aggregator-service.
 Because this service is expected to be slow and prone to failure, a fallback is implemented which retrieves the last report from the aggregated-report-cache.